* Wall Street shares fall further after Wednesday slump

 "The euro will continue to weaken because there is no recovery in sight for Europe and the rest of the world continues to slip," said Joseph Trevisani, chief market strategist at Worldwide Markets in Woodcliff Lake, New Jersey.

 Meanwhile, Spain, another heavily indebted euro zone member, sold 4.8 billion euros ($6 billion) of new debt, completing its cash needs for this year.
 This means Madrid can hold out longer before asking for international aid.

 The somewhat encouraging news in Europe curbed safe-haven bids for U.S. and German government debt, but persistent unease about the region's debt woes and the gridlock in Washington deterred any meaningful selling in bonds.

-Brent crude was flat at $106.82 per barrel after falling nearly 4.0 percent on Wednesday, its steepest drop since December.
+Brent crude settled 43 cents higher at $107.25 a barrel after falling nearly 4.0 percent on Wednesday, its steepest drop since December.
 It rose as high as $108.17 earlier.

 U.S. crude rose 65 cents to settle at $85.09, after losing nearly 5 percent in the previous session, also its biggest slump since December.

 Gold was on track for a fourth straight days of gains on safe-haven bids due to worries about the U.S. fiscal cliff and Europe's debt crisis.
 Spot bullion was up 0.89 percent at $1,731.60 an ounce.